Babcock & Brown: Organisational structure

 Babcock & Brown LP regarded its three business functions as financial advisory, principal investment on its own account, and funds management.
 It was a global business with 33% of its revenues coming from the United States, 31% from Australia, and 36% from Europe.
 In 2005 its real estate group generated 36% of the company's net revenue.
 This division made investments on behalf of the company itself, and also of property-focused managed funds that it had organised.
 It had considerable success in property investments in Japan and Germany.

 In infrastructure and project finance, an area in which Macquarie Bank is probably best known in Australia, Babcock & Brown LP emerged as a significant investor in a range of power, transport, water and public-private partnerships (PPPs).
-Starting out in England with PPP projects, this part of B\Babcock & Brown LP's business generated 24% of the company's net revenue.
+Starting out in England with PPP projects, this part of Babcock & Brown LP's business generated 24% of the company's net revenue.
 In 2004 it established Prime Infrastructure, an ASX listed infrastructure fund containing coal distribution and related assets.

 It also had an operating leasing business (Babcock & Brown Aircraft Management), listed in NY under the ticker symbol FLY, which generated 24% of net revenue and managed around 300 leased commercial jets for airline clients, in a portfolio worth approximately US$8.1 billion on 1 June 2008, one of the largest portfolios of commercial jets in the world.
 As of March 2009 FLY did not appear to have been materially affected by the problems at B&B. Babcock and Brown Air changed its name to FLY Leasing in February 2010.
 The senior management of FLY Leasing's manager (Babcock and Brown Aircraft Management) completed a MBO of Babcock and Brown's aircraft leasing business in April 2010.
 The company was renamed BBAM LLC.
 In 2017, BBAM was the seventh largest aircraft leasing company in the world, managing a fleet of 390 aircraft.